wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

   - The connection between WHEP player and WHEP Resource is degraded which affects the quality of experience for end users.
   - The WHEP resource is going to be terminated due to resource management policies.

-Upon the receipt of the reconnect event, the WHEP player MUST restart the playbkack session as defined in {{playback-session-setup}} by sending the HTTP POST request to the WHEP endpoint URL provided inthe "url" attribute of the JSON object received in the event data or the original WHEP endpoint URL if the "url" attributue is not provided.
+Upon the receipt of the reconnect event, the WHEP player MUST restart the playback session as defined in {{playback-session-setup}} by sending the HTTP POST request to the WHEP endpoint URL provided in the "url" attribute of the JSON object received in the event data or the original WHEP endpoint URL if the "url" attribute is not provided.
 The WHEP player MUST also terminate the current playback session as defined in {{playback-session-termination}}.

 ~~~~~
 event: reconnect